“Tipiṭaka English” Convention Adopted by Early European Scholars – Part 1

 Writing Pāli Words in English – Different Convention

 2. There are two specific issues in writing Pāli words in any language.
-Note that this is not regarding translation to English.
+Note that this does not include translation into English.
 It is about transliterating Pāli texts with the Latin (Roman) script.
 The Latin script is used here to transliterate (not translate) the Pali text.
 This enables people who are familiar with the Latin script (like English speakers) to read and pronounce Pali words.
+See “Pāli Words – Writing and Pronunciation.”

-• First: Pāli is a phonetic language, meaning words must provide original sounds.
+• First, Pāli is a phonetic language, meaning words must provide original sounds.
 Many words have their meanings explicit in the way they sound.
 See “Why is it Necessary to Learn Key Pāli Words?

 • The second issue is that Pāli words written in “Standard English” become very long.
 I see many Sri Lankans writing “anicca” as “anichcha” (අනිච්ච in Sinhala) because that is how it is pronounced.